How to Join a Bike Fundraising Event: A Full Guide

 When you join a charity ride, your effort has a direct and meaningful impact.
 The funds you raise don’t just go to a distant headquarters; they stay right in your community to support essential local services.
 Your participation helps provide crucial research, advocacy, and support that empowers people to live their best lives.
 Knowing that every pedal stroke helps a family in your area is an incredible motivator.
 You can learn more about the specific impact you’ll make by exploring the stories behind why we bike.

-More Ways to Stay Involved
+How to Stay Involved After the Ride

 The ride itself might only be one day, but the opportunity to be part of the community is year-round.
 If cycling isn’t for you, you can contribute as a volunteer, helping with everything from registration to cheering at rest stops.
 Local businesses and organizations can become a sponsor to align their brand with a great cause and engage their employees.
 You can also join as a service provider partner to connect with families in your community.
 There are so many ways to contribute your time and talents to the mission.